mw3tv123/go-notifier-web-service/README.md

 ## Configuration
 All configurations are stored in `config/app.env`.
 Besides, configurations can be overrided from export environment.

+Beside default message struct, you can change the template used to send message.
+Reference to following for each channel template:
+- [MS Team](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using?tabs=cURL#example-of-connector-message): all message send to MS Teams must use legacy `MessageCard`, detail can be found in link;

 ## Usage example
 Current developed API:
 - `/health`